-In Table 4 should be stated the tariff for Shiroro and Kainji/Jebba Hydroelectric power plants.
+Table 4 should have stated the tariff for Shiroro and Kainji Hydroelectric power plants.
 However, the Commission discovered that the financial model used to make hydroelectric tariff calculations had become corrupted.
-Accordingly, this specific model is now being re-written.
+Accordingly, this specific model is now being rewritten.
 This task will be concluded and appropriate hydro tariffs published before the commencement of market settlement in July 2014.